arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/View/Arangosearch.md

 `ArangoSearch.getProperties() : ArangoSearchPropertiesEntity`

-Reads the properties of the specified view.
+Reads the properties of the specified View.

 **Examples**